alramalho/acme_stores/README.md

 - CronJob as coroutine
   - I started by doing the cronjob as a separate application, running parallelly to the webapp.
 I feel like this also works, but coroutines and meant to be lightweight, and a routine on a global scope seemed like the leanest way to go.
+- Explicit wait on API before launching.
+  - API was being too fast to boot up and would fail before DB was up.
+Since docker had no predefined way to deal with this I went with a small explicit await that should be enough to solve all this problems.
 ### Possible optimizations

 - Use yarn instead of npm in docker compose, faster boot times